danfpe/react_demo/README.md

-React Router Demo
+React Demo
 =====================
-A React Router project for routing members.
+A React project for movies.

+Using ReactJS+ES6+webpack+React Router